NREL/fastsim/README.md

 Run the file 'tests/test26veh3cyc.py' to compare FASTSim back to the master branch version from 17 December 2019.
 For timing comparisons, run 'tests/test26veh3cyc_CPUtime.py'.

 ## Against Excel FASTSim
-This has not been implemented yet
+This has not been implemented yet.

 # numba
-To significantly speed up the simulations `numba` has been used extensively to augment every class in `src/SimDrive`.
+To significantly speed up the simulations `numba` has been used extensively to augment every class in `fastsim/SimDrive`.
 Classes that are "just in time compiled", as well as variables needed for datatype declaration, are preceeded by the `numba` decorator `@jitclass` or defined by numba types `float64, int32, bool_, types`, respectively.

 *notes on numba*
 - `numba` caches compiled classes for you in `__pycache__`